cheljoh/rails_engine/README.md

 ### Setup
 `git clone https://github.com/cheljoh/rails_engine.git`

+`cd rails_engine`

 `bundle`

 `rake db:{drop,create,migrate}`

-Import data from CSV into database by running: `rake import:data`
+Import data from CSV into database by running: `rake import:data`.
+This may take a while!

 Run `rspec` to make sure all tests are passing